Date of Last Revision: July 19, 2022

 Caredove collects Personal Information (PI) about users of Caredove with the intention of helping users find and connect with health care and community care services.
 Such collected information about users may be for one or more of the following purposes:

-Caredove may store Personal Health Information (PHI) while providing an electronic service that allows HICs to streamline patient referrals.
+Caredove may store Protected Health Information (PHI) while providing an electronic service that allows HICs to streamline patient referrals.
 Such information may be for one of the following purposes:

-Caredove may manage and temporarily store Personal Health Information collected and entered by the Health Information Custodian (HIC).
+Caredove may manage and temporarily store PHI collected and entered by the Health Information Custodian (HIC).
 The HIC is responsible for providing notice to their patients regarding consent and their purpose for collecting PHI, which may be beyond the purposes of Caredove.

 When a patient chooses to self-refer through Caredove, PHI will be collected only for the purposes of transmitting their referral information to the receiving organization, and sharing referral information back to the patient.
 These purposes will be shared directly with the patient at the time of each referral.